Richard von Coudenhove-Kalergi: Pan-European political activist

+Nazis considered the Pan-European Union to be under the control of Freemasonry.
+In 1938, a Nazi propaganda book, Die Freimaurerei: Weltanschauung, Organisation und Politik (Freemasonry: Its World View, Organization and Policies), was released in German, which targeted Coudenhove-Kalergi's membership of Freemasonry, the organization suppressed by Nazis.
+Coudenhove-Kalergi had already left the Viennese Masonic Lodge in 1926 to avoid the criticism that occurred at that time of the relationship between the Pan-European movement and Freemasonry.

 After the annexation of Austria by Nazi Germany in 1938, Coudenhove-Kalergi fled to Czechoslovakia, and thence to France.
 As France fell to Germany in 1940, he escaped to the United States by way of Switzerland and Portugal.
 When he passed a few days after the successful escape to the United States, he listened to the radio announcing the possibility that he had died.
 During World War II, he continued his call for the unification of Europe along the Paris-London axis.
 His wartime politics and adventures served as the real life basis for fictional Resistance hero Victor Laszlo, the Paul Henreid character in Casablanca.

 Coudenhove-Kalergi published his work Crusade for Paneurope in 1944.
 His appeal for the unification of Europe enjoyed some support from Winston Churchill, Allen Dulles, and "Wild Bill" Donovan.
 After the announcement of the Atlantic Charter on 14 August 1941, he composed a memorandum entitled "Austria's Independence in the light of the Atlantic Charter" and sent it to Winston Churchill and Franklin Delano Roosevelt.
 In his position statement, Coudenhove-Kalergi took up the goals of the charter and recommended himself as head of government in exile.
 Both Churchill and Roosevelt distanced themselves from this document.
 From 1942 until his return to France in 1945, he taught at the New York University, which appointed him professor of history in 1944.
 At the same university Professor Ludwig von Mises studied currency problems for Coudenhove-Kalergi's movement.

-On 22 July 1943, Nazis deprived him of his Doctor of Philosophy degree from the University of Vienna, with the racist argument, that as a "Jew" he was not considered dignified an academic degree of a German university ("eines akademischen Grades einer deutschen Hochschule unwürdig") – even though he was not Jewish nor was his family Jewish.
+On 22 July 1943, Nazis deprived him of his Doctor of Philosophy degree from the University of Vienna, with the racist argument, that as a "Jew" he was not considered worthy of an academic degree from a German university ("eines akademischen Grades einer deutschen Hochschule unwürdig") – even though he was not Jewish nor was his family Jewish.
 His doctorate degree was only regranted on 15 May 1955, six years after the founding of the Federal Republic of Germany and thus ten years after the end of Nazism.